bedolpab/TheWoodlands/README.md

 # TheWoodlands
 "The Woodlands: Nuclear Winter" is a post-apocalyptic, WPF, 2D object-oriented programming game using C# and XAML.
-It was a final project developed for my *PROG 101 "Introduction to Programming"* course at *Columbia College Chicago*.
+It was a final project developed for my *PROG 101 "Programming I"* course at *Columbia College Chicago*.
 The summary of the game goes:
 >After a series of events between powerful nations, war broke out.
 Weapons of mass destruction (WMD) were used, and many died.
 Luckily, your current location was not a target.
 Unfortunately, nuclear winter awaits, and you must prepare.
 Gather supplies to survive.

 ---